OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

-Now that you have experience with fields, parameters, and variables in a variety of situations, it is time to learn more about exactly where a user-defined name.
+Now that you have experience with fields, parameters, and variables in a variety of situations, it is time to learn more about exactly where a user-defined name can be accessed.
 The *scope* of a user-defined name is the region of source code where the name is visible and can be used.